walter5138/hue_ble_python/README.md

 1. A running Linux system.

-2. Dbus running with system bus and session bus.
+2. DBus running with system bus and session bus.

-3. The Linux bluetooth-stack Bluez build with Dbus.o
+3. The Linux bluetooth-stack Bluez build with DBus.

 4. Python with dbus-python.